peymanvahidi/nanoplm/README.md

   max_seq_len: 512
   val_ratio: 0.1

-  teacher_model: "prott5"
-  embed_calc_batch_size: 4

   device: "auto"

   shuffle: true
   shuffle_seed: 24

   # If you want to skip some sequences
   filter_skip_n: 0

-  # For sharding the train and val datasets for KNOWLEDGE DISTILLATION
+  # These are only needed for KNOWLEDGE DISTILLATION, no need to change them if you want to do pretraining only
+  teacher_model: "prott5"
+  embed_calc_batch_size: 4
   train_shards: 5
   val_shards: 2